Discovery Science (Responsive Mode)

 Discovery Science (Responsive Mode) is the funding stream that supports excellent research in response to unsolicited ideas from research groups, consortia or individuals, in any area relevant to NERC's remit.
 NERC promotes unrestricted and innovative thinking; proposed research can be pure, applied or policy-driven, and must seek to address - or provide the means to address - clearly defined science questions.

-Through Responsive Mode, NERC encourages (but does not demand):
+Through Discovery Science (Responsive Mode), NERC encourages (but does not demand):